SkrOYC/vex-cli/README.md

 - MCP tool names use underscores, e.g., `serena_list` not `serena.list`.
 - Regex patterns are matched against the full tool name using fullmatch.

-### Custom Vibe Home Directory
+### Custom vex-cli Home Directory

-By default, Vibe stores its configuration in `~/.vibe/`.
+By default, vex-cli stores its configuration in `~/.vibe/`.
 You can override this by setting the `VIBE_HOME` environment variable:

 ```bash
 export VIBE_HOME="/path/to/custom/vibe/home"
 ```

-This affects where Vibe looks for:
+This affects where vex-cli looks for:

 - `config.toml` - Main configuration
 - `.env` - API keys
 - `agents/` - Custom agent configurations
 - `prompts/` - Custom system prompts
 - `tools/` - Custom tools
-- `logs/` - Session logsRetryTo run code, enable code execution and file creation in Settings > Capabilities.
+- `logs/` - Session logs

 ## Resources